DjangoGirls/tutorial/starting_django_project/README.md

 ## Creating a database

 Most of web application have their own database.
-Database is a collection of data.
+A database is a collection of data.
 This is a place in which you will store all information about users, all your blog post texts, etc..

-There is number of different database systems that store data for you.
+There is a number of different database systems that store data for you.
 We will use one of the simpliest: `sqlite3`, which was installed with Django.
-But if you plan to do some serious websites in a future we recommends looking at `PostgreSQL`.
+But if you plan to do some serious websites in the future we recommend looking at `PostgreSQL`.

 To create a database for our blog we will type in console/command-line `python manage.py syncdb`.
 It should look like this: